Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Note on synergy:  The artificial dreamtime technology is, as I imagine it, the only way the potentialities overseer ever gets to sleep and dream at all...
 That might help ward off the existential terror... and help it to understand the people who it is trying to help, too.
 	9. Mechanism proposal:  The potentialities overseer doesn't strictly have to achieve omniscience to carve out some of the upkeep in the system.
 Indeed, the bureaucratic waste from its operation could be from setting up all the sensors and analysis systems that it needs in order to function.
 So the literal description could be just an oversell.
 Ubiquitous overselling seems to be a theme of The Viceroy.
 	10. Mechanism proposal:  One of the technologies implied to be in the game's setting (but not implemented entirely competently) is superconducting fibre.
 In theory, superconducting wire can save money by reducing transmission costs, and (in theory) superconductors may already be good enough to attain this.
 In practice, this seems to be an example of something that humanity can't calculate how to do with present technology, and most interest in fixing that focuses on improving superconductors rather than trying to do a total world calculation of how transmission costs affect electricity costs to see if there are edge-cases to snip off with better wires.
 One of the functions of potentialities overseers (and other upkeep-reducing technologies) may be to do more of the edge-case calculations necessary to figure out when marginal technologies could (theoretically) save money during implementation (if one ignored the bureaucratic cost of calculating all the marginalia).
+	11. Mechanism proposal:  Have you ever lost something small that you needed for work?
+The potentialities overseer could point out where it is.
+This is a correction too small for a human overseer to experience anything but frustration over, but surely it wouldn't bother an AI!  ...there are reasons I feel sorry for Potentialities Overseers.
-	11. Trivia:  The icon is the game's representation of an AI, watching over a figure on a treadmill.
+	12. Trivia:  The icon is the game's representation of an AI, watching over a figure on a treadmill.
 I interpret the iconography here as a bitter commentary on bad political advice that was sourced from the public about a decade ago.
-	12. Bureaucratic waste analysis:  Mostly literal.
+	13. Bureaucratic waste analysis:  Mostly literal.
 The overseer needs a lot of data gathering systems set up in order to operate, whether or not it can really attain the omniscience it is supposedly capable of.
 Those data gathering systems... are bureaucracies.
 Non-literal bureaucratic waste creeps in if the potentialities overseer sees timelines that preserve its own existence at the expense of the functioning of the rest of the government...
 Oh, but this technology would inspire so much intransigence and fear.
 Nobody would trust this AI unless society was very well established with the right (mosly panarchic) technologies.
-	13. Utopic Rating:  1/5, +1 with artificial dreamtime, +1 with panarchialization, +1 with panarchic data post, +2 with deterministic society (challenge), +1 with right to happiness (max 5/5)
+	14. Utopic Rating:  1/5, +1 with artificial dreamtime, +1 with panarchialization, +1 with panarchic data post, +2 with deterministic society (challenge), +1 with right to happiness (max 5/5)
-	14. Public protection rating:  1/5, +1 with panarchialization, +1 with leisure subsidies, +2 with distributed intelligence, +1 with right to happiness (max 5/5)
+	15. Public protection rating:  1/5, +1 with panarchialization, +1 with leisure subsidies, +2 with distributed intelligence, +1 with right to happiness (max 5/5)
-	15. Technological smoothness:  2/5
+	16. Technological smoothness:  2/5
-	16. Technological extremophilia:  5/5
+	17. Technological extremophilia:  5/5
-	17. Stress/Boredom rating:  4/5 (Stressful), -1 with Distributed Intelligence, -1 with right to happiness
+	18. Stress/Boredom rating:  4/5 (Stressful), -1 with Distributed Intelligence, -1 with right to happiness
-	18. Kind of person most protected:  Residents of virtual worlds; Imperials (with distributed intelligence)
+	19. Kind of person most protected:  Residents of virtual worlds; Imperials (with distributed intelligence)
-	19. Special categories:  Anti-Popular, Homogenizing, Nightmare
+	20. Special categories:  Anti-Popular, Homogenizing, Nightmare
-	20. Conversion potential:  Empire<->Panarchy (with Distributed Intelligence); Panarchy<->Commonwealth (with Right to Happiness)
+	21. Conversion potential:  Empire<->Panarchy (with Distributed Intelligence); Panarchy<->Commonwealth (with Right to Happiness)
 31. Artificial Dreamtime
 	1. Mechanism proposal:  Blocks all lies.
 	2. Mechanism proposal:  Reveals the desires of all people to all people.